OFS/ofs.github.io/docs/hw/ftile_devkit/doc_modules/ftile_wt_program_fpga_via_jtag.md

-This walkthrough describes the steps to program the Agilex FPGA on the Intel Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) with a `SOF` image via JTAG.
+This walkthrough describes the steps to program the Agilex FPGA on the Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) with a `SOF` image via JTAG.

 Pre-Requisites:

 * This walkthrough requires an OFS Agilex PCIe Attach deployment environment.
-Refer to the [Getting Started Guide: Open FPGA Stack for Intel® Agilex® 7 SoC Attach FPGAs (Intel Agilx 7 FPGA F-Series Development Kit (2xF-Tile))](https://ofs.github.io/ofs-2023.2/hw/ftile_devkit/user_guides/ug_qs_ofs_ftile/ug_qs_ofs_ftile/) for instructions on setting up a deployment environment.
+Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (F-Series Development Kit (2xF-Tile))))](https://ofs.github.io/ofs-2023.2/hw/ftile_devkit/user_guides/ug_qs_ofs_ftile/ug_qs_ofs_ftile/) for instructions on setting up a deployment environment.

 * This walkthrough requires a `SOF` image which will be programmed to the Agilex FPGA.
 Refer to the [Walkthrough: Compile OFS FIM] Section for step-by-step instructions for generating a `SOF` image.

 * This walkthrough requires a JTAG connection to the fseries-dk.
 Refer to the [Walkthrough: Set up JTAG] section for step-by-step instructions.

-* This walkthrough requires a Full Quartus Installation or Standalone Quartus Prime Programmer & Tools running on the machine where the Intel Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) is connected via JTAG.
+* This walkthrough requires a Full Quartus Installation or Standalone Quartus Prime Programmer & Tools running on the machine where the Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) is connected via JTAG.

 Steps: